 - Regular preening.

-African grey parrots are known for shaking, which they do when unwell.
-You might see it mainly in the chest area, but their bodies will shiver in severe illness.
+African grey parrots are known for shaking, often when unwell.
+You may observe this in the chest area, but their entire bodies will shiver in cases of severe illness.

 Shaking also looks similar to: